 - Diesel fuel weighs more than gasoline.

-- Diesel fuel is denser and has a higher viscosity than gasoline.
+- Diesel fuel is denser and also has a higher viscosity than gasoline.

 - The ignition temperature of diesel fuel is lower than that of gasoline.

 Both types of engines cannot run on the same fuel.
-For example, a diesel engine cannot operate on gasoline, and a gasoline engine cannot run on diesel.
-Diesel is too thick for the fuel pump system of a gasoline engine, while gasoline produces too much of an explosion for a diesel engine to manage.
+For example, a diesel engine cannot operate on gasoline, and vice versa.
+Diesel is too thick for a gasoline engine fuel pump, while gasoline produces too much of an explosion for a diesel engine to manage.

 What happens if you put diesel in a gas car?

-The fuel pump will struggle to transfer the mix-up through the system since diesel fuel is heavier and denser than gasoline.
-Furthermore, the diesel will be unable to pass freely through the fuel filter.
-It will instead block the fuel filter.
+When you fill diesel in a gas car, the fuel pump will have difficulty in transferring the mixture through the system since diesel fuel is heavier and denser than gasoline.
+It will be unable to pass freely through the fuel filter and hence block the fuel filter.

-And any diesel that makes its way into the engine will block the fuel injectors, rendering them useless.
+The diesel that does pass into the engine will block the fuel valves.
 This will cause the engine to clog and seize.
 The gasoline engine may continue to operate for a short time after diesel has been added to the tank, but this is only because it is still operating on the residual gasoline in the fuel line.

-As awful as the circumstance is, the alternative – putting gasoline into a diesel tank – is even worse.
+As awful as the circumstance is, putting gasoline into a diesel tank is even worse.
 Because gasoline has a high combustion rate, it ignites significantly faster than diesel fuel.
 Early ignition and volatility have the potential to inflict catastrophic damage to the diesel engine and its components.

 What to do if you fill up your gas tank with diesel?

-Sometimes you might realize while filling up the gas tank.
-Sometimes, the realization when the engine halts.
+Sometimes, you might realize this while filling up the gas tank, and sometimes, the realization dawns when the engine halts.
 Let’s consider all the scenarios here.

 While filling up the gas tank

-It is the best manageable situation among the others.
-Because if you fill less than 5% of the overall tank capacity with diesel, all you have to do is fill the balance of the tank with gasoline.
+It is the most manageable situation among the others.
+If you fill less than 5% of the overall tank capacity with diesel, all you have to do is fill the balance of the tank with gasoline.
 Because diesel easily combines with gasoline, it will be used up.
 And it’s safe to drive.
 However, it is preferable to drain the diesel and flush it with gasoline.
 This helps in avoiding fuel contamination.
 We suggest you tow the car to a service station.

 After filling up the gas tank